 In Germany, the national monitoring of veterinary antimicrobial sales data showed a 14.9% reduction in the amounts (in tons of active substance) of antimicrobials sold for animals by between 2011 and 2013, and a 14.7% reduction between 2013 and 2014 (GERMAP, 2015).
 In Sweden, sales of antimicrobials for pigs have been stable over the last years (these were estimated to be 12.8 and 12.1 mg/kg slaughtered pig in 2010 and 2015, respectively (SWEDRES-SVARM, 2015)); however, one should remember that veterinary antimicrobial usage in Sweden is among the lowest in Europe (European Medicines Agency, 2015).
 A number of other initiatives, including from the industry, also encourage the reduction of antimicrobial usage in pig production.
 These likely influenced the reduction observed in participating farms, and might have led to an over-estimation of the effect of the implemented intervention plans.
-Similarly, the very slight improvement observed in the number of weaned piglets per sow and per year might partially come from the genetic improvement of sows' fertility over the years (IFIP 2016).
+Similarly, the very slight improvement observed in the number of sows' fertility over the years (IFIP 2016).
 However, because genetic improvement of herd performance over time is a rather slow process, this effect was probably not captured in the short course of the present study.

 The farm economic analysis could only be conducted in 33 Belgian and French herds, because of the difficulty to collect technical performance data, especially growth performance, in the remaining herds.
 Especially daily weight gains and feed conversion ratios could not be collected in the German herds, even in a prospective way.
 These data should definitely be collected routinely to improve the assessment of similar intervention studies in the future.
 The farm economic analysis conducted in this study still highlighted interesting results.
 It showed in particular that the change in net farm profit was much more influenced by the change in margin over feed cost than by the direct net cost of intervention or the change in antimicrobial expenditures.
 Additionally, the change in margin over feed cost was mostly correlated with the change in daily weight gain and feed conversion ratio during the fattening period.
 It means that farms that did manage to maintain or improve their daily weight gain and feed conversion ratio while reducing antimicrobial usage overall had a more economically successful intervention.
-However, the observed changes in daily weight gain and feed conversion ratio might have been independent from the implemented measures.
+However, the observed changes in daily weight gain and feed conversion ratio margin or the implemented measures.